Malaysian Islamic Party: PAS in the Pakatan Rakyat

-After Nik Aziz: splintering and far-right turn, jump to Gagasan Sejahtera
+Splintering and right-ward shift

 When PAS saw its share of seats shrink in the 2013 election, it started to reassert its Islamic agenda.
 The passing of spiritual leader Nik Abdul Aziz Nik Mat in 2015 –who was known to be sympathetic and friendly to non-Malays and non-Muslims– shifted PAS more to the right-wing.
 In the meantime, DAP criticised its president Abdul Hadi Awang for pushing a bill on hudud without consulting his opposition partners.
 This incident led to the DAP announcing in March 2015 that it would no longer work with the PAS leader.
-The rift worsened after conservatives captured PAS leadership, as progressive leaders endorsed by the late Nik Aziz himself were voted out of office in party elections, characterised by the media as an intentional wipe out and purge, members of this progressive faction left and splintered as the new National Trust Party (Parti Amanah Negara, PAN) helmed by Mohamad Sabu.
+The rift worsened after conservatives captured PAS leadership, as progressive leaders endorsed by the late Nik Aziz were voted out of office in party elections, characterised by the media as an intentional wipe out and purge, members of this progressive faction left and splintered as the National Trust Party (Parti Amanah Negara, PAN) helmed by Mohamad Sabu.
 The now purged PAS accepted a motion by its conservative ulama wing to sever ties with DAP.
-In response, DAP's Secretary-General Lim Guan Eng said that the Pakatan Rakyat coalition no longer exists as a result of the violation of the coalition's Common Policy Framework, of which PAS had violated by intentionally severing ties with DAP.
+In response, DAP's Secretary-General Lim Guan Eng said that the Pakatan Rakyat coalition had ceased to exist.
 The coalition was replaced by Pakatan Harapan, which the newly formed PAN joined as a founding member.

 The party formed Gagasan Sejahtera with Malaysia National Alliance Party (IKATAN) in 2016, with BERJASA joining the coalition the same year.
 The coalition entered the 2018 Malaysian general election using the PAS logo and contested 158 seats, with PAS contesting 155 of them.
-The coalition was able to win 18 parliamentary seats as well as wrangle control of the state of Terrenganu from BN, which PAS had last ruled in 2004, in addition to retaining control of Kelantan and denying supermajority of BN state government in Pahang.They also managed to took many of Barisan Nasional state seats in Kedah.
-However, PAS was the only party to win any seats as both BERJASA and IKATAN remained without representation.
+The coalition was able to win 18 parliamentary seats as well as wrangle control of the state of Terrenganu from BN, which PAS had last ruled in 2004, in addition to retaining control of Kelantan and denying the BN state government a supermajority in Pahang.
+They also managed to flip a large number of state seats held by BN in Kedah.
+However, PAS was the only party from the coalition to win any seats as both BERJASA and IKATAN remained without representation.

-Participation of 2018 Anti-ICERD Rally

-In 2018, following the then-Prime Minister Mahathir Mohamad's announcement of the Seventh Mahathir cabinet's decision for the government to "ratify all remaining core UN instruments related to the protection of human rights", including International Convention on the Elimination of All Forms of Racial Discrimination (ICERD) and other five previously unratified conventions at a United Nations General Assembly, UMNO, PAS along with various non-governmental organisations, staged an Anti-ICERD Rally that was held at the Dataran Merdeka, Kuala Lumpur, to protest against the ratifications of the relevant international conventions, due to their perception that these human rights instruments contravene with the special position of the Malays, Bumiputera and Islam within the country; all of which are enshrined within the Malaysian Constitution.
+In 2018, following then-prime minister Mahathir Mohamad's announcement that the federal government intended to "ratify all remaining core UN instruments related to the protection of human rights", including International Convention on the Elimination of All Forms of Racial Discrimination (ICERD) and other five previously unratified conventions at a United Nations General Assembly, UMNO, PAS, and various non-governmental organisations staged what became known as the anti-ICERD Rally, protesting what they saw as a threat to the special position of the Malays, Bumiputera and Islam within the country; all of which are enshrined within the federal constitution.